wp-plugins/zedity/readme.txt

 * **Save time and effort**: increase your productivity, getting things done in a fraction of the time that you're used to!

-* **Avoid looking unprofessional**: you can achieve professional results easily, creating content that only web developers could achieve before!
+* **Professional look**: you can achieve professional results easily, creating content that only web developers could achieve before!

-* **Responsive design [Premium](http://zedity.com/plugin/wp)**: automatic content scaling to fit your responsive layouts perfectly on any device!
+* **Responsive design [Premium](http://zedity.com/plugin/wp)**: automatic scaling to see your entire content exactly as created, in responsive layouts perfectly on any device!

 **Discover more about Zedity:**